-- Successful completion of a minimum of 60 semester credits numbered 1000 or above. - Achieve an overall GPA of 2.00 and a GPA of 2.00 within the Minnesota Transfer Curriculum (MaTC) - the Minnesota Transfer Curriculum (MnTC).

-Earn at least 20 of the 60 credits at M State. - Complete a minimum of 40 credits from the MnTC and fulfill individual requirements in each of the ten MnTC goal areas.
+- Successful completion of a minimum of 60 semester credits numbered 1000 or above. - Achieve an overall GPA of 2.00 and a GPA of 2.00 within the Minnesota Transfer Curriculum (MnTC). - Earn at least 20 of the 60 credits at M State. - Complete a minimum of 40 credits from the MnTC and fulfill individual requirements in each of the ten MnTC goal areas.